 - Restroom and kitchen sounds

 Don’t forget to take traffic patterns into account.
-People walking by workstations can generate a lot of noise too.
+People walking by workstations can generate a lot of audio distractions too.
 Try to avoid putting people who like quiet or need concentration next to the conference room or break room.

 Try Structural Approaches

 Your office may need more structure to block noise in general, not just one worker’s loud music.
 If the music is coming from speakers, cubicle walls or sound dampening panels may do the trick.

 Another option is to try a product like Zenbooth, which is akin to a soundproof phone booth for your office.
 This can be the ideal solution for offices that are committed to open planning but have employees that frequently need quiet to concentrate or call clients.
 This type of booth is also perfect for manager-employee conferences, where confidential conversation is desired.

 Zenbooth comes in individual and four to six-person units.They’re ventilated, with USB and electrical outlets, but more flexible and less expensive than building in conventional offices.